On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Introduction

-We focus on a general curve $C\subset S$ with $(p_a,d)=(6,9)$.
+Consider a smooth curve $C\subset S$ with $(p_a,d)=(6,9)$.
 We show in Proposition~\ref{prop:boldcurvesasgenerator} that $\{H,C\}$ is a basis of $\Pic(S)$, and that the action of the generator $g$ of $\Aut(S)$ on $\Pic(S)$ with respect to this basis is given by the following matrix:

-The Sarkisov link initiated by the blowup $p:X\to \PP^3$ of the curve $C$ was described in detail in \cite[Proposition 3.1 and Remark 3.2]{ZikRigid}.
-It is a birational involution $\varphi:\PP^3\dasharrow \PP^3$ that preserves the quartic surface $S$ (after composition with a suitable automorphism of $\PP^3$).
+The Sarkisov link initiated by the blowup $p\colon X\to \PP^3$ of the curve $C$ was described in detail in \cite[Proposition 3.1 and Remark 3.2]{ZikRigid}.
+It is a birational involution $\varphi\colon \PP^3\dasharrow \PP^3$ that preserves the quartic surface $S$ (after composition with a suitable automorphism of $\PP^3$).
 More precisely, $\varphi$ fits into a commutative diagram:

-where $\tilde \varphi:X\psmap X$ is a flop, the anti-canonical model $Z$ of $X$ is a double cover of $\PP^3$ ramified along a sextic hypersurface, and $\alpha:Z\to Z$ is the deck transformation of $Z$ over $\PP^3$.
-In order to check that the birational involution $\varphi$ of $\PP^3$ restricts to the involution $g$ of $S$, we verify that the linear systems on $S$ corresponding to the embeddings $\varphi\circ \iota:S\to \PP^3$ and $\iota\circ g:S\to \PP^3$ coincide:
+where $\tilde \varphi \colon X\psmap X$ is a flop, the anti-canonical model $Z$ of $X$ is a double cover of $\PP^3$ ramified along a sextic hypersurface, and $\alpha \colon Z\to Z$ is the deck transformation of $Z$ over $\PP^3$.
+In order to check that the birational involution $\varphi$ of $\PP^3$ restricts to the involution $g$ of $S$, we verify that the linear systems on $S$ corresponding to the embeddings $\varphi\circ \iota \colon S\to \PP^3$ and $\iota\circ g \colon S\to \PP^3$ coincide:

-For sake of completeness, we mention that the Sarkisov link initiated by the blowup of a general curve with $(p_a,d)=(2,7)$ was described in \cite[Example 5.12]{BL}.
+For the sake of completeness, we mention that the Sarkisov link initiated by the blowup of a smooth curve with invariants $(p_a,d)=(2,7)$ was described in \cite[Example 5.12]{BL}.
 It is a birational map $\PP^3\dasharrow V_4 \subset \PP^5$, where $V_4$ denotes a complete intersection of two quadrics in $\PP^5$. \end{introex}

-When $S\subset \PP^3$ is a general smooth quartic surface with Picard rank $2$ and discriminant $r \in \{17, 28, 56\}$, $\Aut(S)$ is also generated by involutions, and we follow the same strategy described in Example~\ref{ex:r=41} to realize these generators as birational involutions of $\PP^3$.
-On the other hand, when $r \in \{20, 32, 40, 48\}$, one has $\Aut(S)\cong \ZZ$.
-In these cases, the construction of a Cremona transformation of $\PP^3$ restricting to a generator of $\Aut(S)$ also uses Sarkisov links, but it is more involved.
+When $S\subset \PP^3$ is a smooth quartic surface with Picard rank $2$ and discriminant $r \in \{17, 28, 56\}$, $\Aut^{\pm}(S)$ is also generated by involutions, and we follow the same strategy described in Example~\ref{ex:r=41} to realize these generators as birational involutions of $\PP^3$.
+On the other hand, when $r \in \{20, 32, 40, 48\}$, one has $\Aut^{\pm}(S)\cong \ZZ$.
+In these cases, the construction of a Cremona transformation of $\PP^3$ restricting to a generator of $\Aut^{\pm}(S)$ also uses Sarkisov links, but it is more involved.
 We explain it in a special case.